MicrosoftDocs/dynamics-365-fraud-protection/content/rules-lists.md

 ---
 author: jegrif
-description: Customize rules
+description: Customize rules and lists ms.author: v-jegrif ms.date: 03/18/2019
-ms.author: v-jegrif
-ms.date: 03/18/2019
 ms.service:
  - d365-fraud-protection
 ms.topic: conceptual
-title: Customize rules
+title: Customize rules and lists
 ---

-# Customize rules
+# Customize rules and lists

 Help manage your risk decisions and tailor the behavior of Microsoft Dynamics 365 Fraud Protection to suit your business’s needs with the rules engine.